-Reservation is one of the divisions of the front office, the public's main contact with the hotel.
+Reservation in one of the divisions of the front office, the public's main contact with the resorts.
 The staff members handle reservations, greet guests on arrival, register new guests, dispense keys, handle incoming and outgoing mail, take message for guests, provide information, listen to complaints, and handle checkout procedures when guests depart.

 Figure 2.1.
-Organization Chart of Front Office.
+The Organization Chart of Web-based Resorts Reservation System for Travel Agent.

-In the reservation system, the reservation staff handles guest communication and correspondence regarding reservation at the hotel.
+In the reservation system, the reservation staff handles guest communication and correspondence regarding reservation at the resorts.
 Those contacts with potential guests can be through correspondence in the form of email, telephone or fax.
-On the basis of this information, the staff creates and maintains reservation records for all reservations in the hotel.
-Once the information has been collected, staff member produces the appropriate confirmation and /or guarantees to the requester.
+On the basis of this information, the staff creates and maintains reservation records for all reservations in the resorts.
+Once the information has been collected, staff member produces the appropriate confirmation and/or guarantees to the requester.
 As a part of reservation responsibilities, they track the future room availability and may initiate forecast of room's sales and occupancy.
 Finally, on the day the guest is expected, the reservation staff will bring forward reservations to the front office.
-This may be in the form of a physical reservation card or document or simply the release of temporal information in the hotels data processing system.
+This may be in the form of a physical reservation card or document or simply the release of temporal information in the resorts data processing system.
 The following are the principle of the system as related to reservations: